Updated on 14 May 2025

 We are entering a period where there will be choices to make and it’s important that data exists to help future AGP owners make the right choice for their pitch.

-Until we have a clearer understanding of these alternatives, we believe that the adoption of containment measures is an important and responsible approach to prevent the migration of microplastics.
+Until we have a clearer understanding of these alternatives, we believe that the adoption of containment measures in pitch design, such as perimeter boards, drainage filters, boot brushes and exit grids, are an important and responsible approach to prevent the migration of microplastics.

 The Football Foundation has followed European Technical Guidance since 2020, installing containment measures on all its funded pitches.